Physical Literacy for Communities-British Columbia

-Since the launch of the project in March 2018, Sport for Life has overseen the recruitment and selection of 21 applicants (from 37 applications) serving a total of 88 communities across all five health authority regions in British Columbia.
+Since the launch of the Initiative in March 2018, Sport for Life has overseen the recruitment and selection of 26 applicants (from 42 applications) serving a total of 128 communities across all five health authority regions in British Columbia.

 Selected communities from the 2018 Intake are: